-Our total revenue increased by 13% from US\$249.2 million for the year ended December 31, 2021 to US\$282.4 million for the year ended December 31, 2022.
+Total revenue of SunCar increased by 13% from US\$249.2 million for the year ended December 31, 2021 to US\$282.4 million for the year ended December 31, 2022.

-Auto service.
-Auto service revenue increased by 6% from US\$187.9 million for the year ended December 31, 2021 to US\$199.3 million for the year ended December 31, 2022.
+Automotive after-sales service.
+Automotive after-sales service revenue increased by 6% from US\$187.9 million for the year ended December 31, 2021 to US\$199.3 million for the year ended December 31, 2022.
 The increase was driven by the increase of service orders in 2022.
-Extensive service network we developed served more enterprise clients, and completed more auto services orders in 2022.
+Extensive service network SunCar developed served more enterprise clients, and completed more automotive after-sales services orders in 2022.

-Auto eInsurance service.
-Auto eInsurance service revenue increased by 19% from US\$56.8 million for the year ended December 31, 2021 to US\$67.6 million for the year ended December 31, 2022, which was driven by the increasing number of insurance policy sold for the year ended December 31, 2022.
-We ranked first in terms of auto insurance premium facilitated for NEVs in China.
-NEVs' sales have increased sharply in recent years, and thus, our auto eInsurance business expanded rapidly.
+Insurance intermediation service.
+Insurance intermediation service revenue increased by 19% from US\$56.8 million for the year ended December 31, 2021 to US\$67.6 million for the year ended December 31, 2022, which was driven by the increasing number of insurance policy sold for the year ended December 31, 2022.
+SunCar ranked first in terms of auto insurance premium facilitated for NEVs in China.
+NEVs' sales have increased sharply in recent years, and thus, SunCar's insurance intermediation business expanded rapidly.
 Therefore, while average commission for the year ended December 31, 2022 decreased by 30% compared with the year of 2021 due to the regulation requirement and normal market fluctuation, such decrease was offset by the increase in the number of insurance policy by 77% compared with those for the year ended December 31, 2021.

 Technology service.
 Technology service revenue increased by US\$10.9 million from US\$4.6 million for the year ended December 31, 2021 to US\$15.5 million for the year ended December 31, 2022.
-Technology service is our new business focus starting from 2021 and the increase is due to our continuous expansion in new business to acquire more market share.
-The increase is also due to our improved IT infrastructure to expand this business line.
-Through the application of Private Cloud Platform, the development process was simplified, and we can easily obtain various tools for software development, testing, operation and maintenance to strengthen software platform to increase business capacity and better serve the customers.
+Technology service is a new business focus of SunCar starting from 2021 and the increase is due to SunCar's continuous expansion in new business to acquire more market share.
+The increase is also due to SunCar's improved IT infrastructure to expand this business line.
+Through the application of Private Cloud Platform, the development process was simplified, and SunCar can easily obtain various tools for software development, testing, operation and maintenance to strengthen software platform to increase business capacity and better serve the customers.